airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 2.2.2 Transactions in WiredTiger

 Wiredtiger purports to provide ACID transactions (I do not have sufficient computing power to put this to the test, and unfortunately third party tests have yet to occur).
-Taking the documentation at its word, it provides a maximum level of Snapshot Isolation, equivalent to Postgres' Read Committed.
+Taking the documentation at its word, it provides a maximum level of Snapshot Isolation, equivalent to Postgres' `Read Committed`.

 Winner: Postgres.
 By knockout.
 Although once WiredTiger is ready for primetime, this gap will narrow somewhat.